 Why?

-At CIDDA, we wanted to join forces by combining our diverse expertise to demonstrate ourselves (and to learn on doing so) how far we can get in designing and deploying our in-house version of a conversational LLM.
-To make this long-term goal more reachable, we identified a more tangible milestone: can we deploy our own LLM (i.e., CIDDA-GPT) to assist us to build a chatbot for RMIT Open Day?
-We considered a manually curated Frequently Asked Questions document from the School of Computing Technologies (SCT) as “sensitive data”, and we challenged ourselves to see how we can use our CIDDA-GPT to create training phrases (and alternative paraphrases of the correct answers in the FAQ), to create Walert, a conversational agent that answers questions about SCT programs.
+We wanted to combine the diverse expertise we have within the Interaction, Technology, and Information discipline at the RMIT School of Computing Technologies (SCT) to demonstrate ourselves (and to learn on doing so) how far we can get in designing and deploying our in-house version of a conversational LLM.
+To make this long-term goal more reachable, we identified a more tangible milestone: can we deploy our own LLM to assist us to build a chatbot for RMIT Open Day?
+We considered a manually curated Frequently Asked Questions document from the School of Computing Technologies (SCT) as “sensitive data”, and we challenged ourselves to see how we can use our internally deployed LLM to create training phrases (and alternative paraphrases of the correct answers in the FAQ), to create Walert, a conversational agent that answers questions about SCT programs.
+We also experimented with Retrieval-Augmented Generation (RAG) to better understand how to evaluate and compare the effectiveness of different designs of conversational agents, i.e., intent-based vs. RAG.

 Walert at ACM CHIIR 2024